 Over time her work expanded to include monitoring bird populations close to extinction, such as Piping Plovers, and observing species of concern, like nesting Great Blue Herons and migrating shorebirds.
 All these activities led, over time, to a deeper and more intimate understanding of the interconnected environment and each bird’s uniqueness – not just feather color and pattern, but body structure and size, wing configuration, the role of feathers – as well as the specific habitats that support each member of a species.

 Painting these birds might be a logical next step.
 Though artistic by nature, she had never painted or even knew she could.
-A chance encounter some 14 years ago opened the door to a passion she has been avidly pursuing since and helped to translate her first-hand knowledge of birds into art.
+A chance encounter in around the year 2000 opened the door to a passion she has been avidly pursuing since and helped to translate her first-hand knowledge of birds into art.

 Sue’s sensitivity to and awareness of the totality of the particular details as well as the bird’s unique stances and ‘attitudes’ make her watercolors compelling and an accurate representation of each bird.
 Her paintings also highlight the bird’s specific adaptations and mechanisms, such as shape of beak and length of leg, which helps it survive and thrive.